timhabermaas/ruby-effects/README.md

 ### Examples

-To get a feel for how code using ruby-effects might look like, take a look at the `examples/` directory.
+To get a feel for how code using `ruby_effects` might look like, take a look at the `examples/` directory.

 * `examples/tty.rb` shows how to represent STDIN and STDOUT as effects.
 It also includes two different effect handlers: `TTY.run_io` maps to Ruby's `puts` and `gets` and `TTY.run_simulated` is pure by getting a list of inputs and returning a list of outputs. `run_simulated` could be used for testing.
 * `examples/http.rb` is a more involved example which uses a GitHub DSL to represent queries.
 These queries are then translated to HTTP effects which are then translated to actual HTTP requests.
 The `Http.run_cached` effect handler is particularly noteworthy: Caching can be accomplished without changing the implementation of `report_for`.